mistidinzy/ReadingNotes/201/class/class-01.md

 Sometimes there are ***Attributes*** in the opening tags as well.
 Attributes give even more information about what kind of contents we're looking at.
-In this example, the attribute is 'lang'.
+In this example, the attribute name is 'lang'.
 This tells us what language the content is going to be.
 And "en-us" tells us that the language is going to be English.
 This is the ***attribute value.***
+Attributes require a name and a value in order to work.

 HTML structure is usually made up of the same basic handful of elements to start off with.
 You can usually expect to see these ones at the very least: